My studies at NTU gave me extensive theoretical zoo knowledge and a good level of understanding of animal behaviour and the care of animals.

 “My studies at NTU gave me extensive theoretical zoo knowledge and a good level of understanding of animal behaviour and the care of animals.
 Furthermore, my placement year gave me practical experience working with a wide range of species which was fundamental to me obtaining a paid position.

-“I also gained exceptional presentation skills and an enthusiasm and passion to interact with the public and educate them about animals and conservation.
-University also taught me efficient time management and organisation skills amongst other transferable skills.”
+“I gained exceptional presentation skills and an enthusiasm and passion to interact with the public and educate them about animals and conservation.
+NTU also taught me efficient time management and organisation skills amongst other transferable skills.”

 What would be your advice to future students looking to get into the zoo sector?